On S List of Movie Reviews

 The Poseidon Adventure, signaling the end of Irwin Allen's career.

-of nine with twenty-five nominations).
-Only Michael Caine, Richard Widmark, and Henry Fonda make an impression while
+out of nine with twenty-five nominations).
+Only Michael Caine, Richard Widmark, and Henry Fonda make an

-At first, I thought The Swarm was going to be a B-rated sci-fi flick because of the cheesy neon-colored uniforms.
+At first, I thought The Swarm was going to be a B sci-fi flick because of the cheesy neon-colored

+uniforms.
 But as soon as Michael Caine took over, it's when the movie started to improve considerably.
-Then, the story got more
+Then, the

-interesting as the events unfolded.
-The philosophical battles between Michael Caine's and Richard Widmark's characters
+story got more interesting as the events unfolded.
+The philosophical battles between Michael Caine's and Richard

-it's coming from.
+wherever it's coming from.
 At the same time, the script is intelligent, so I appreciate the dialogue.
-Ditto for making a lot
+Ditto for

-it's well-made with some strong performances, an intriguing storyline, and excellent special effects which included
+think it's done well with some strong performances, an intriguing storyline, and excellent special effects